r-kish/Mega-Millions-Analysis/README.md

 Mega Millions is a national lottery game that is played twice a week, giving players the chance to win potentially millions of dollars.
 The object of the game is to pull 5 numbers from a pool of 75 available numbers, and also pull one Megaball number from a pool of 15 numbers.
 It costs $1 to play just the 5 numbers, and $2 to play with the Megaball multiplier.
 The goal of this study is to analyze data publicly accessible through the [Mega Millions website](https://www.megamillions.com/Winning-Numbers/Previous-Drawings.aspx&ved=2ahUKEwiE96q3sNaFAxW738kDHdFQB7EQ0gIoAHoECCsQAQ&usg=AOvVaw1ONlc9nQLr9n5L-x7w_llT), and compare it with theoretical data calculated based on the conditions of the game.
 Additionally, some questions are answered regarding ticket revenue vs. payout, as well as lottery jackpot vs. ticket sales.

+The data selected includes 96 draws from anonymous participants of Mega Millions from 2010.

 ### Table of Contents:
 - Hypothesis
 - Probability and Statistics of Specific Draws
-- Linear Regression Analysis of...
+- Analysis of Payout and Sales Numbers

 ## Hypothesis
 Given the nature of the lottery, it was hypothesized that the larger the jackpot amount, the greater the ticket sales would be.
 Additionally, it was hypothesized that there would be a substantial loss in the lottery's net earning when the jackpot is won; however, the revenue should overall be greater than the prize money given away.
 Lastly, it is hypothesized that there is a certain amount of money where tickets will substantially increase in sales numbers.